rffscghg/MimiRFFSPs.jl/README.md

 ### Running the Model

-To obtain the default version of the model, use the `get_model` function.
+To obtain the default version of the model, you may use the `get_model` function:

 ```julia
 using MimiRFFSPs